 - (5) New buildings shall provide a foundation or base, typically from ground to bottom of the lower windowsills, with changes in volume or material.
-A clear visual division shall be maintained between the ground level floor and upper floors with either a cornice line or awning from 12 feet to 16 feet above Base Flood Elevation or grade, whichever applies to the proposed development. - (6) Massing for new buildings shall be designed to address Pedestrian Scale by reducing the scale and proportion of the visual "monolithic box" through variations in wall heights, façade articulations and varied roof planes and - (7) New commercial and mixed-use buildings shall have large display windows on the ground floor.
-All street-facing, park-facing and plaza-facing structures shall have windows covering a minimum of 40% and a maximum of 80% of the ground floor of each tenant's or occupants' linear frontage and shall not exceed 30 linear feet of -58 - fenestration.
+A clear visual division shall be maintained between the ground level floor and upper floors with either a cornice line or awning from 12 feet to 16 feet above Base Flood Elevation or grade, whichever applies to the proposed development. - (6) Building massing shall be designed to address Pedestrian Scale by reducing the scale and proportion of the visual "monolithic box" through variations in wall heights, façade articulations and varied roof planes and - shall have large display windows on the ground floor.
+All street-facing, park-facing and plaza-facing structures shall have windows covering a minimum of 40% and a maximum of 80% of the ground floor of each tenant's or occupants' linear frontage and shall not exceed 30 linear feet of fenestration.
 Mirrored glass, obscured glass and glass block cannot be used in meeting this requirement.
 Display windows may be used to meet this requirement.
 Windows may begin at ground level, or atop a knee wall, but shall have their bottom sill no higher than 3 feet from the finished floor height, when facing the street.